pay-theory/payment-components/README.md

 }
 ```

-It is reccomend at a minimum to provide both the Barcode URL and Map URL as external links to the payee.
+It is recommended at a minimum to provide both the Barcode URL and Map URL as external links to the payee.
 They can also be embedded in an iFrame on the page or shared in some other method.

 ## Polyfill and IE 11